How to Remove Chewing Gum from Carpet

 Gum is difficult enough to get off of a concrete surface or the bottom of a shoe, but removing gum from a fine woolen rug or carpet fibers can be much more daunting.
 While it may be tempting to pull up the offending gum immediately, this can easily damage delicate carpet fibers.

-One of the easiest ways to remove gum from carpet involves applying ice to the spot.
-Applying the ice will not remove the gum, but it will harden the gum in about twenty minutes, which will make it easier to lift off of the carpet.
+Another gum removal method involves applying ice to the spot.
+Applying the ice will not remove the gum, but it will harden the gum in about 20 minutes, which will make it easier to lift off of the carpet.
 After the ice has hardened the gum, gently pick at the edges.
 Go slowly to avoid pulling up carpet fibers along with the gum.

 It should be possible to remove most of the gum from the carpet, but there may be small traces left behind.
 This residue can be removed by lightly scrubbing the carpet with detergent, spray degreaser or a muscle rub that features methyl salicylate as the active ingredient.
 Test these on an inconspicuous area of the carpet, as they may leave stains of their own.
 Vacuum up any balls of gum residue leftover from scrubbing.